 Electronic cigarettes are illegal in the UAE and are likely to be confiscated at the border.

 Women should dress modestly when in public areas like shopping malls.
 Clothes should cover the tops of the arms and legs, and underwear should not be visible.
 Swimming attire should be worn only on beaches or at swimming pools.

 It is normal practice for hotels to take a photocopy of your passport or other ID.
 You can’t stay in a hotel if you’re under 18 years old and not accompanied by an adult.

-Swearing or making rude gestures is considered an obscene act and offenders can be jailed or deported.
+Swearing and making rude gestures (including online) are considered obscene acts and offenders can be jailed or deported.
 Take particular care when dealing with the police and other officials.